PocketDocLabs/structml/README.md

 ##### `parse_list`
 **Note**: This function uses large amounts of memory.

-Heals a list of strings of text and returns the healed list.
+`parse_list` is a function that takes a list of strings and returns a list of healed strings.
 Uses multiple processes to speed up the healing process.
 ```python
 def parse_list(strings: List[str], verbose: bool = False, cuda: bool = True) -> List[str]:
     """